Nuking the Hidden State

 Internal networks are not an excuse for weak security.

 Tailscale handles the mesh, letting me access the stack from anywhere as if I were on the LAN.
-To secure the ingress, I generated a private Certificate Authority (CA) to sign wildcard certificates for my internal domain.
+To secure the ingress, a dedicated Traefik instance issues Let’s Encrypt wildcard certificates against my own domain via ACME.

 The Takeaway#